Attentive Group Equivariant Convolutional Networks: Experiments

 \subsection{rot-MNIST}

 The rotated MNIST dataset \cite{larochelle2007empirical} contains 62$k$ gray-scale 28x28 handwritten digits uniformly rotated for $[0, 2\pi)$.
 The dataset is split into training, validation and test sets of 10$k$, 2$k$ and 50$k$ images respectively.
 We compare $p4$-CNNs with all the corresponding attention variants previously mentioned.
 For our attention models, we utilize a filter size of $7$ and a reduction ratio $r$ of $2$ on the attention branch.
 Since attentive group convolutions impose the learning of additional parameters, we also instantiate bigger $p4$-CNNs by increasing the number of channels uniformly at every layer to roughly match the number of parameters of the attentive versions.
-Our results show that attentive versions consistently outperform non-attentive ones (Tab. \ref{tab:rot_mnist}).
+Furthermore, we compare our results with comparative attentive versions as defined in \citet{Romero2020Co-Attentive} ($\alpha_{\text{RH}}$), which perform attention exclusively over the axis of rotations.
+Our results show that (1) attentive versions consistently outperform non-attentive ones, and that (2) performing attention over the entire group is beneficial in terms of classification accuracy (Tab. \ref{tab:rot_mnist}).